— This feature is available with the Professional and Enterprise Editions of LabKey Server. It requires the addition of

 or contact LabKey.

-File-based modules (i.e. modules that do not contain Java code) can be loaded and updated by an administrator using the user interface without needing to start and stop a production server.
+server using the user interface without needing to start and stop the server.
 This feature makes it easier to update queries, reports, and views that can be maintained through a file based module

 Create Your Module Content

 Create a file based module containing the resources needed.
 Typically you would create your module on a development machine, and build it, generating a file named [MODULE_NAME].module.
 To load the content via this process, the name of the .module file needs to be all lower case.

 If you would like a small module to test this feature as shown in the walkthrough on this page, download:

 If you need help learning to create modules, try this tutorial:

 Add Module to Server